KartikTalwar/uber.py/README.md

 >> app_state.ride
 ...

-# pick outside your window and see the taxi
+# peek outside your window and see your taxi
 ```

 Rationale